 Frontier does not have data caps, and this will continue through the COVID-19 pandemic, the company said.
 It also plans to increase its capacity.

 Google is also extending its billing grace period to 60 days beyond the billing date.
+All of these measures are effective as of June 24, Google said.

-For the next 60 days (from March 16), Mediacom will not disconnect service or assess late fees to any customer who calls and informs the company that they cannot pay their bill.
+Through June 30, Mediacom will not disconnect service or assess late fees to any customer who calls and informs the company that they cannot pay their bill.

 Sparklight (formerly Cable One)